 We had to think.
 Fast.

-We also went ahead, like good people to create landing pages which had an explainer video and a sign up form.
+We also went ahead, like good people to create landing pages that had an explainer video and a signup form.
 Did we get signups?
 Yes.
 Were these valid signups that were real customers?
 Nope, they did not even have a group but wanted to ‘see around!’, sort of a free walking tour.
 Thus, our traffic was not fully optimized or we did the wrong targeting.
-No matter how we tweaked our ads, we still got alot of people signing up for trials but not converting to paying customers.
+No matter how we tweaked our ads, we still got a lot of people signing up for trials but not converting to paying customers.
 In this case, we succeeded in getting the word out about our web app, but we did not succeed in converting those to paying customers.
-Lessons learnt (and money earned by FB), Always have a goal in your marketing experiments.
-We were ok with getting the word out about Chamasoft , but we were not successful in converting them to paying customers.
+Lessons learned (and money earned by FB), Always have a goal in your marketing experiments.
+We were ok with getting the word out about Chamasoft, but we were not successful in converting them to paying customers.

-Twitter has not brought us alot of traffic but the few trickles of signups we get from twitter go on and convert to paying subcribers.
+Twitter has not brought us a lot of traffic but the few trickles of signups we get from Twitter go on and convert to paying subscribers.

-I learnt about blogging after being an ardent follower of Yaro Starak of Entrepreneurs Journey Blog.
-He even began a course showcasing how he was making alot of money blogging by including some affiliate links and selling some ebooks on the blog.
-I learnt about wordpress from him and established my own blog which has since died.
-I looked at how I stumbled upon some great software products including SEOMOZ, when I was searching about Optimizing online SEO, Neil patel blog, when I again searched on online marketing and seo, I also landed on Hubspot when I was searching for Free CRMs.
+I learned about blogging after being an ardent follower of Yaro Starak of Entrepreneurs-Journey Blog.
+He even began a course showcasing how he was making a lot of money blogging by including some affiliate links and selling some ebooks on the blog.
+I learned about WordPress from him and established my own blog which has since died.
+I looked at how I stumbled upon some great software products including SEOMOZ when I was searching about Optimizing online SEO, Neil Patel’s blog when I again searched on online marketing and SEO, and I also landed on Hubspot when I was searching for Free CRM.

 All these websites had some things in common.

-Our next goal will be to invest in more structured research, sharing some statistics and developing some guidebooks.
+Our next goal will be to invest in more structured research, share some statistics, and develop guidebooks.